Best practices to improve your accounts receivable process

 If so, you probably want to stop doing that.

-Excel is excellent and all, but it’s a manual process and an inefficient one.
-(Unless you’re a complete whizz and understand all the tools and formulas available.)
-Errors are easily made and difficult to find.
+Excel is excellent for some basic business processes, but it's a manual process -- and, for complex things such as your accounts receivable processes, an inefficient one.
+(Unless you're a complete whizz and understand all the tools and formulas available, but even then, there are better tools for effective accounts receivable management.)
+Errors that impact your accounting team are easily made and difficult to find.
 Integration into complex systems may not be feasible.
 Data is not always easy to analyze.

 Bear with us, though; we’ll get there shortly.